-Visual identity and poster design for Månteatern, an independent theatre group based in Lund, Sweden, that produces performing arts with the ambition to engage children and young audiences and address meaningful issues for the society.
+Visual identity and poster design for Månteatern, an independent theatre company based in Lund, Sweden, dedicated to creating performing arts that engage children and young audiences while addressing socially relevant themes.

 This project was developed during my studies in dramaturgy and theatre at Lund University, Sweden.

-In the new poster layout, the logo was strategically placed in the upper left corner of the composition to give the brand a clear hierarchy and contribute to identification and recognition.
+In the new poster design, the logo is strategically positioned in the upper left corner to establish a clear visual hierarchy and strengthen brand recognition.

-The colour palette adds energy and boldness to the identity and also evokes the rich diversity of theatrical experiences that Månteatern offers.
+The colour palette brings energy and boldness to the identity, while also reflecting the rich variety of theatrical experiences Månteatern offers.

-With this in mind, the goal was to create an accessible and inclusive design that works for a wide audience, with sufficient contrast between text and background colours to ensure legibility of the text.
+The aim was to ensure an accessible and inclusive design, one that works for a broad audience, with sufficient contrast between text and background to guarantee legibility across all materials.

 The visual identity applied to printed and digital communication